-Interviewee : I sometimes go into greater details of the task assigned to me which makes the task a little unmanageable at times.
+Interviewee: I sometimes go into greater details of the task assigned to me which makes the task a little unmanageable at times.
 But, lately I have realized that I need to keep track of both my ideas and the time allotted for the task, and I am working towards being better at time management.

-Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
-What are your strengths and weaknesses ?
+- b.
+Compare your answer at the end of the unit - i.
+What are your strengths and weaknesses?